Physics Guided Machine Learning Methods for Hydrology: Experimental Setup

 \section{Experimental Setup}

-To evaluate the framework, we use first 120 years of the simulation data for training and test it on the last 80 years.
-To ensure robust evaluation, we also evaluate different algorithms on first 80 years while being trained on the last 120 years.
-All three different LSTMs in our framework (one each for Snowpack, Soil Water and Streamflow) were chosen to have 180 days has sequence length and 28 hidden features.
-The learning rate was chosen to be 0.001.
-These hyper-parameters were chosen because based on their performance.
-We calculate two different error metrics to evaluate the proposed framework, namely RMSE (Root Mean Squared Error) and NSE (Nash Sutcliffe Efficiency).
-NSE is a widely used metric in the hydrology community.
-It is defined as follows -
+To evaluate these architectures, we use first 600 years of the simulation data for training and test its performance on the last 400 years.
+To generate training samples, we chose 180 days as sequence the length.
+For training, we set the number of hidden features in LSTM to be 28 and the learning rate was chosen to be 0.001.
+To evaluate the performance of these architectures, we use RMSE (Root Mean Squared Error) as the evaluation metric.

-where $Q$ is the reference streamflow, $\hat{Q}$ is the predicted streamflow, and $\bar{Q}$ is the mean of the reference streamflow.
-We also compare the LSTM architecture with CNN based architecture that has been shown to perform well for streamflow monitoring task \cite{10.3389/frwa.2020.00028} (henceforth referred to as TCNN).